cif/interivew-code-challenge/README.md

 Refactor `generateShortIds` so that when no `id` argument is passed, it will add the shortId to every nested object with an id.

 Also, there are no wrong answers!
+Except for the ones that don't work ;)